JoeIMIsu/codingpedia.github.io/_posts/2017-11-05-cleaner-code-in-nodejs-with-async-await-mongoose-calls-example.md

 [^1]: <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function>

-In this blog post I will just list what rewriting meant for [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) on [codingmarks](https://www.codingmarks.org).
-The operations are performend via [Moongoose](http://mongoosejs.com/) in an ExpressJS/NodeJS backend
+In this blog post I present what this code "upgrade" meant for [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) performed on [codingmarks](https://www.codingmarks.org).
+I use [Moongoose](http://mongoosejs.com/) in an ExpressJS/NodeJS backend
-    against MongoDB database  .
+    to perform the operations against a MongoDB database.

 <!--more-->